se4ai2223-uniba/architectural-style-recognition/cronjob.md

 It is needed to lower all the names of the raw dataset folder in order to move the images into them.
 This because the class names saved into the dictionary.csv files are all lowered.

-# To-do

-It is needed to remove the rows corresponding to the moved images from the dataset.csv and predictions.csv.
-For the moment it is useful to mantain the records for test purposes

 # To-fix